twr14152/Go_Network_Scripts/README.md

 - arista/show_cmds_output.txt
 - arista/show_cmds_output2.txt
 ```
 The configuration script is a work in progress.
-The documentation surrounding this functionality using Go is limited.
+The documentation surrounding this functionality using Go with eapi is limited.
 The script does work but not quite were I would like it to be.
 Work in progress.
 ```
 - arista/config_script.go